Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 A State record, or personal information contained in a State record, cannot be deleted upon request.

 Additionally, section 45 of the Freedom of Information Act 1992 (FOI Act) provides that individuals have a right to apply to an agency (as defined under the FOI Act) for amendment of personal information about them, if the information is inaccurate, incomplete, out of date or misleading.
 The amendment application must state the form of the amendment which includes whether the person wishes the amendment to be made by striking out or deleting the information.
-However, an agency cannot obliterate or remove information, or amend a document that results in its destruction, without written certification from the Information Commissioner.
+However, an agency cannot destroy or remove information, or amend a document that results in its destruction, without written certification from the Information Commissioner.

 A client has written to request that we correct their personal information.
 Can State records be altered?